9a24f0/ximp/README.md

 Each folder has a file to scrape the data from web source and a json file to store all the link to the images.

-We also visualized the data on [GitHub Pages](9a24f0.github.io/ximp/).
+We also visualized the data on [GitHub Pages](https://9a24f0.github.io/ximp/), please check branch [gh-pages](https://github.com/9a24f0/ximp/tree/gh-pages) for the code of the visualization.